vinod-amagi/amgdoc/getting-started.md

 * If you are new to Media Ingest Service, you will be added to the Media Ingest Service by Amagi Onboarding.

-* Currently, there is no Amagi-wide customer portal service, so a new account will be created by Onboarding in the Ingest Service portal.

 * A helpdesk service is used for managing accounts and operations.

 * When a new account is created, additional information will be sent as an email.